 Joseph M. Reisman is a partner in our San Diego office.

 During the course of his graduate studies in biochemistry, Dr. Reisman was awarded "La Bourse Chateaubriand" by the French Ministry of Foreign Affairs and the French Embassy to the United States.
-Under that six-month grant, he continued his doctoral research regarding the structure and function of certain DNA-binding proteins at the Université de Montpellier, Montpellier, France.
-After attending law school, he served for two years as a Law Clerk to the Honorable Alan D. Lourie, Circuit Judge, at the United States Court of Appeals for the Federal Circuit.
+Under that six-month grant, he continued his doctoral research (at the University of California, San Diego) on the structure and function of certain DNA-binding proteins, while working at the Université de Montpellier in Montpellier, France.
+After graduating from law school at the University of California, Berkeley, Boalt Hall, Dr. Reisman served for two years as a Law Clerk to the Honorable Alan D. Lourie, Circuit Judge, at the United States Court of Appeals for the Federal Circuit.

 Dr. Reisman joined the firm in 1998, and became a partner in 2002.